We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 1:11 One group of people burn and attack a ship.
 Could this be Euron's doing?
 That guy loves killing people.

 1:12 Davos may be the last rational man in Westeros.
-"If we don't but aside our enmities and bound together we will die," he says.
+"If we don't put aside our enmities and bound together we will die," he says.
 "And then it doesn't matter whose skeleton sits on the Iron Throne."

 1:15 The Mountain looking scary, as he does.

 1:15 People running down steps in a cave.
 This looks like the Balrog scene of Fellowship of the Ring.
-(Sorry, I'm a nerd)
+(Sorry, I'm a nerd.)

 1:17 Jon Snow beating up on Littlefinger.
 (Honestly, Littlefinger probably deserves it.)